varasat/DividoTest/README.md

   if the user wants to return the host of the redis of the cache section of the config

 - the `JsonFileWriter` is the class responsible of saving new configs to the  project's config file.
 It consumes an array of filepaths and adds the data contained to the current config file, overriding only what's necessary.
-If our config file contains an `environment`, a `database` and a `cache` and the json files we're consuming only tackle the `cache` and the `database`, the `environment` doesn't change.
+If our config file contains an `environment`, a `database` and a `cache` and the json files we're consuming only tackles the `cache` and the `database`, the `environment` doesn't change.
 This class can be called the following way:
   ```            $test = $this->fileWriter->writeConfigFile(['pathToFile1', 'pathToFile2'.....]); ```